elbywan/wretch/README.md

 ### [Abort 🔗](https://elbywan.github.io/wretch/api/modules/addons_abort.html)

-Adds the ability to abort requests using AbortController and signals under the hood.
+Adds the ability to abort requests and set timeouts using AbortController and signals under the hood.

 ```js
 import AbortAddon from "wretch/addons/abort"